Sacred Currents: A Deeper Look

 Benin

-This three-headed figure is a Bochio, a spiritually charged object central to the religious practices of the Ouatchi people of southern Benin, a subgroup within the larger Ewe cultural sphere.
+This three-headed figure is a bochio, a spiritually charged object central to the religious practices of the Ouatchi people of southern Benin, a subgroup within the larger Ewe cultural sphere.
 The term bochio (from bo, meaning “empower” or “empowered,” and chio, means “cadaver”) conveys the conception of these objects as material vessels imbued with spiritual vitality (Blier, 1995).
 Far from being inert sculptures, bochio are understood as active mediators in relationships between the human and spiritual realms.

 This figure is carved in anthropomorphic form, with a prominent head and elongated body, though its surface is heavily encrusted with layers of sacrificial materials.
 Such accretions, including earth, oils, and other organic matter, were ritually applied to “feed” the figure and activate its force (Monroe, 2014).
 The binding elements visible around its torso and neck further attest to its function: the tying of cords and insertion of organic matter were ritual techniques designed to bind hostile forces, restrain malevolent spirits, or direct protective power toward the owner or community.
 An extremely interesting component of this bochio are the three heads (two in the front, one in the back), which is referred to as a janus head.
 The resulting rough and weathered appearance reflects both the material history of ritual use and the object’s transformation into a prominent object of spiritual potency.